 When Overwatch launched in 2016, it was made available on PC, PlayStation 4, and the Xbox One.
-Since then, just one new platform has joined the mix with Blizzard porting the hero shooter to the Nintendo Switch.
-With four different communities in play and a sequel fast approaching, it’s no surprise crossplay and cross-progression are two of the most highly demanded features.
+Since then, just one new platform has joined the mix with Blizzard porting the hero shooter to the Nintendo Switch, as will Overwatch 2.

 How will Overwatch 2 crossplay & cross-progression work?

 Without any barriers, teams from all platforms could efficiently group together and enjoy Overwatch.
-No additional costs, no hoops to jump through, it could be as simple as just loading into a match.
+No additional costs, no hoops to jump through, it could be as simple as just loading into a match, also improving matchmaking speeds.